The NSW Battery 'Rebate' Incentive is Now Available: Save on Your First Battery Book Now

 TESLA

-Tesla vehicles are equipped with a Type 2 charger that can be used with a Tesla-specific adapter for AC charging.
+Tesla vehicles are equipped with the Tesla Type 2 charger that can be used with a Tesla-specific adapter for AC charging.

 CCS Type 2 Charger Type Charging Australia Elite Power Group